-The grace period cannot be extended without explicit permission from Prof. MacKenzie.
-If know you are going to need more time on an assignment, you must set up an in-person meeting with Prof. MacKenzie to arrange a revised deadline.
-Work that is submitted after the grace period ends - by even one minute - will not be accepted without this in-person meeting with the professor.
+The 12.5 hour grace period cannot be extended without explicit permission from Prof. MacKenzie.
+If you are going to be more than 12.5 hours late in submitting an assignment, you must set up an in-person meeting with Prof. MacKenzie to arrange a revised deadline.
+Work that is more than 12.5 hours late - by even one minute - will not be accepted without this in-person meeting with the professor.
 Your TA cannot grant extensions.
 Extensions will not be granted by email.

-Some homework assignments will be discussed in recitation, so their deadlines cannot be extended.
-In these cases, an alternate arrangement may be worked out (e.g. calculating your final grade without the assignment) at the professor's discretion.
+Note that some assignments will be discussed in recitation, so their deadlines cannot be extended.
+In these cases, an alternate arrangement will be worked out (e.g. calculating your final grade without the assignment).